noahjb/novi_cd_test/instructions/branch2.md

 ### Status Check

 At this point, you should be able to click the RUN button (looks like a play button) on the CodeAnywhere editor.
 It should open a page that contains a single form element, with your placeholder text.
-(Note: There might be pop-up blocking in your brower.
+(Note: there might be pop-up blocking in your brower.
 If so, you will need to unblock it.)

 ![](http://i67.tinypic.com/idy5pe.jpg)